Mitchtman/UWA-CYBER-ELK/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Web machines can accept connections from the Internet.
-Access to these machine is only allowed from the following IP addresses:
+Access to the web machines is only allowed from the following IP addresses:
-- 14.203.252.229
+- <your public ip address>
 - 10.1.0.4

 Machines within the network can only be accessed by the Jump-box machine.